Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Introduction

-However, the increasing complexity of modern control architectures leads to nontrivial and/or unknown interconnected dynamics, for which designing CBFs is challenging or even impossible.
-To mitigate this issue, there is a growing effort to develop approaches that synthesize CBFs for reduced-order models (see the recent survey~\cite{cohen2024safety}).
-Several of these approaches rely on specific system structures.
-For instance, when the system is in strict-feedback form, safety can be propagated from a virtual controller to the actual input via backstepping \cite{taylor2022safe}.
-Alternative strategies include energy-based augmentations \cite{singletary2021safety} or the model-free tracking of safe reference velocities \cite{molnar2021model}.
-Closer to our proposed methodology, the work~\cite{dall2026local} addresses safety in multi-agent systems by resorting to the system structure typically used in singular perturbations.
+However, the increasing complexity of modern architectures leads to nontrivial and/or unknown interconnected dynamics, for which designing CBFs is challenging or even impossible.
+To mitigate this issue, there is a growing effort to develop approaches synthesizing CBFs for reduced-order models, see the recent survey~\cite{cohen2024safety}.
+Several approaches rely on specific system structures.
+For instance, when the system is in strict-feedback form, safety can be propagated from a virtual controller to the actual input via backstepping~\cite{taylor2022safe}.
+Alternative strategies include energy-based augmentations~\cite{singletary2021safety} or model-free tracking of safe reference velocities~\cite{molnar2021model}.
+Closer to our methodology, the work~\cite{dall2026local} addresses safety in networked systems via a local implementation of the networked safety filter by resorting to the system structure typically used in singular perturbations.

 Despite these advancements, a systematic framework to guarantee the safety of generally interconnected systems, especially when dealing with reduced-order models embedded within complex feedback loops, remains an open challenge.